Thursday, September 15th, 2022 | 11:00am - 12:15pm

-Take a guided tour and step back in time to a golden era of craftsmanship, viewing handcrafted furniture, tapestries, tiles, stained and leaded glass, and other works of fine and decorative art.
+Step back in time to a golden era of craftsmanship on a guided tour of Cranbrook House.
+You will learn about the Booth family and their 1908 English Tudor estate while viewing handcrafted furniture, tapestries, tiles, stained glass, and other works of art.
+Book your tour today!

-Seniors (60+)/Students and Active Duty Military (with ID): $10 Cranbrook House & Gardens Auxiliary Members: Free
+Seniors (60+), Students, Active Duty Military, First Responders, Healthcare Professionals (with ID): $15 Cranbrook House & Gardens Auxiliary Members: Free

 Location and Parking